digitallawyer/openlegaldictionary/_definitions/experts.md

 ---
 title: Experts
 permalink: "/definitions/experts.html"
-body: Persona examined as witnesses ln a cause, who testify in regard to some professional or technical matter arising ln the case, and who are permitted to glve their opinions as to such matter on account of their speclal training, skill, or famlllarity with it
+body: Persona examined as witnesses in a cause, who testify in regard to some professional or technical matter arising in the case, and who are permitted to glve their opinions as to such matter on account of their speclal training, skill, or famlllarity with it
 published_at: '2018-07-07'